builders-blueprint-series/from-coder-to-engineer/front/contents-at-a-glance.md

       * Friendship is a bad abstraction
 4. Polymorphism
    1. Bad Dependencies - Dependency Injection

+Injecting the Service Container
+Resolving from the Service Container
+Using Statements as "DI"
+Injection other than constructor
+[FromServices] Tag
+Fancy Injection - anything other than give me interface (configuration is exception) Fancy Registration - anything other than this equals that Service Locators in application code
+Writing your own DI container
+Modyfing the existing DI container
+Swalling registrations - singleton accepting transient Bad registration - not knowing how to register things Injecting excessive dependencies 5+
+Null checks on injected services

-   2. Relying on implementations - Dependency Inversion (DateTime, HttpClient, DbContext, SqlConnection, Loggers)
+   2. Relying on implementations - Dependency Inversion (DateTime, HttpClient, DbContext, SqlConnection, Loggers, SOAP Client Factories)
    3. Small Variations - Generics & Constraints
 5. Abstraction
    1. Logic in the wrong place - everything data fetch/Validation/logic in app